October 25 – 28, 2022

 The American Board of Cardiovascular Perfusion (ABCP) has approved a total of 27.6 Category 1 CEUs for perfusionists for Wednesday, October 26 (4.8), Thursday, October 27 (11.4), and Friday, October 28 (11.4).

 CCI does not approve CEUs directly, however CCI will accept CEUs that have already been approved by accredited sponsors of the Accreditation Council for Continuing Medical Education (ACCME).
 RCIS attendees will claim the physician certificate option when completing the online evaluation and can use that certificate to claim CEUs from CCI.
 Click for more information from CCI.

-The 32nd Annual Cardiovascular Interventions symposium has been approved by the ASRT for Category A continuing education credit.
-Each session is accredited individually, with the details below.
-If you attend all of the sessions detailed below, you will earn a total of 23 Category A Credits.
+The 33rd Annual Cardiovascular Interventions symposium has been approved by the ASRT for Category A continuing education credit.
+If you attend all of the sessions detailed below, you will earn a total of 26 Category A Credits.

 Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 25 Medical Knowledge MOC points and Patient Safety MOC credit in the American Board of Internal Medicine’s (ABIM) Maintenance of Certification (MOC) program.
 Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
 It is the CME activity provider’s responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC credit.